ktenman/website-crawler/README.md

 4. Database (Postgres): The analyzed keyword data is stored in a database for further analysis and visualization.

-5. Grafana is set up to visualize the keyword data.
-However, due to time limitations, the integration of the time-based REST endpoint from the Kotlin app with Grafana was not fully completed.
+5. Grafana's integration was done, but setting up the dashboard out of the box with docker-compose up was not completed due to time constraints.

 ## Getting Started